 A Venture Capital Attorney Explains how Entrepreneurs can Get Funding for Start-Ups and Early-Stage Companies

 Are you looking to raise capital for your company from friends and family, angel investors or venture capitalists?
 Have you been hearing about the new SEC rules that will allow crowdfunding of start-ups and other growing companies by offering stock for sale directly to investors?
 Or are you considering a web or email-based capital-raising campaign to take advantage of the new SEC Rules permitting advertising and general solicitation to accredited investors?
 I am an experienced, results oriented venture capital attorney.
-I and my associates are business and securities law experts located in Los Angeles and serving Southern California, offering quality services at rates that are a fraction of those charged by large corporate law firms.
+I and my associates at the law firm of Shumaker Mallory LLP are business and securities law experts located in Los Angeles and serving Southern California, offering quality services at rates that are a fraction of those charged by large corporate law firms.
 Call now at (424) 256-8560 for a free consultation, or send us an email via our contact form.

 - 1 Overview

 - 2 Can My Company Attract Venture Capital?